Drink Driving banner

 Drink Driving Solicitors

-Drink driving, or driving with excess alcohol, is one of the most serious motoring offences in the UK, carrying significant penalties such as fines, disqualification from driving, and in more severe cases, imprisonment.
+Drink driving, or driving with excess alcohol, is one of the most serious motoring offences in the UK, carrying significant penalties such as fines, disqualification from driving, and, in more severe cases, imprisonment.

 Facing a drink driving charge requires an immediate, technical defence based on the latest UK road traffic laws.
 Whether you have been charged under Section 5 of the Road Traffic Act 1988 or are navigating the recent sentencing reforms, the consequences of a conviction remain severe.

-At Allen Hoole Solicitors, we have extensive experience in defending clients accused of drink driving.
+At Allen Hoole Solicitors, we have extensive experience defending clients accused of drink and drug driving.
 We have helped thousands of individuals in such cases and have successfully achieved dismissals where evidential or procedural difficulties were present.
-As the largest criminal defence firm in the South West of England, with a team of experienced solicitor advocates, we are well-equipped to offer expert legal representation in drink driving cases.

-Contact our Drink Driving Solicitors in Bristol, Cheltenham and Keynsham
+Contact our Drink Driving Solicitors Today

-UK Drink Driving Limits
+UK Drink Driving Limits Explained

-To understand if you have a viable defense, you must first know the legal thresholds for prosecution in England and Wales.
+To understand if you have a viable defence, you must first know the legal thresholds for prosecution in England and Wales.
 Under the Road Traffic Act 1988, the current legal limits for alcohol are:

 • Breath Alcohol Limit: 35 micrograms (µg) of alcohol per 100ml of breath.